Stages of a Frame Build Project

 2. Working With Sub-Contractors

-Always remember that an ‘estimate’ is not a quotation and you should obtain a written quotation since this is a fixed, binding figure and should define the scope of the works to be completed.
+Obviously during the stages of a frame build project, always remember that an ‘estimate’ is not a quotation and you should obtain a written quotation since this is a fixed, binding figure and should define the scope of the works to be completed.
 With the large majority of trades, you should obtain quotations for ‘Labour and Materials’, unless you have a specific reason not to do so.
 An example of an exception to this is brickwork, which is almost always ‘Labour’ only Always check with each subcontractor exactly what is included and what is excluded from their package.
 You may need to provide materials for some subcontract trades.
 Ensure these are ordered in good time.
 Don’t forget to check they have the correct insurances in place!

 3. Groundworkers